Discover Porthleven’s charm

-This tiny cove is considered to be one of the most beautiful beaches in the world.
-Best visited at low tide, and out of season or in the evening if you can.
-The path down is steep and takes around 10-15 minutes, but the rewards are worth it for the golden sands and turquoise waters.
-Discover towering rock stacks and hidden caves and refuel for the journey back up at the lovely eco-cafe.
+Kynance Cove is incredibly popular, so it’s best visited at low tide and out of season, or in the evening if you can.
+The path down is steep and takes around 10-15 minutes to descend, but the rewards are well worth it once the islands and hidden caves become yours to explore.
+There’s even a chance to refuel before the journey back up with a pit stop at the lovely eco-cafe.

-Loe Pool is one of the most remarkable places in Cornwall and lucky for us, just a short walk, drive or cycle away.
+Loe Pool is one of the most remarkable places in Cornwall.
+Luckily for us, it’s within walking distance.
 This freshwater lake, separated from the sea by a sandbar, is the perfect location to while away the hours wandering and exploring the scenery.

 There’s an interesting outdoor gym along the six-mile circular walk if you’re feeling energetic.
 It’s a paradise for birdwatchers and wildlife lovers too, with the route passing through woodland, marshes, and open fields.